Why Native Plants are Important for Bird Gardens

 5. Cleaning: Regularly clean your bird feeders and birdbaths to prevent the spread of disease.
 Use a mild soap and water solution and rinse thoroughly.

-By following these tips, you can maintain a healthy and vibrant bird garden that attracts a variety of bird species.
+By following these tips, you can maintain a healthy and vibrant bird garden that attracts a variety of avian species.
 Remember to provide water, prune regularly, control pests naturally, use organic fertilizers, and clean your bird feeders and birdbaths regularly.

 The Benefits of Attracting Birds to Your Garden